nixigaj/wut/README.md

 - **Fast** — Quires multiple different APIs at once and returns the first response while discarding the others.
 - **Simple** — Does one thing and does it well, with a minimal number of options.
 - **IPv4 and IPv6** — Does a pretty print of both by default but can print only the address with no white-space using the `-4` and `-6` flags.
-- **Specify interface or gateway** — Use a specific interface name or gateway IP by passing the `--interface` or `-i` flag.
+- **Specify interface or local IP** — Use a specific interface name or local IP by passing the `--interface` or `-i` flag.
 If an interface name is specified the first IPv4 and/or IPv6 will be chosen as gateway(s).
 - **Custom API** — One or more custom HTTP API address(es) can be supplied with one or more `--api` or `-a` flag(s).
 This expects that the API responds with only the IP-address in plaintext, as only white-space is trimmed from the response.
 - **Print version** — Print the program version with the `--version` or `-v` flag(s).
 - **Print usage** — Print program usage instructions with the `--help` or `-h` flag(s).